wurining/Vi-ST/README.md

-# Aligning Neuronal Coding of Dynamic Visual Scenes with Foundation Vision Models
+# Aligning Neuronal Coding of Dynamic Visual Scenes with Foundation Vision Models  (ECCV 2024)

 > Due to the dataset size, we had to only include the code part and the checkpoint.
 The dataset is not included in this repository.